-Our mission at One Mom’s Battle is to increase awareness of Cluster B personality disorders (Narcissistic Personality Disorder, Antisocial Personality Disorder and Borderline Personality Disorder) and their impact upon shared parenting and the Family Court System which includes Judges, CPS workers, Guardian ad Litems (GAL), Parenting Coordinators (PC), therapists and attorneys.
+The mission of One Mom’s Battle is to increase awareness of Cluster B personality disorders (Narcissistic Personality Disorder, Antisocial Personality Disorder and Borderline Personality Disorder) and their impact upon shared parenting in the Family Court System which includes Judges, CPS workers, Guardian ad Litems (GAL), Parenting Coordinators (PC), therapists and attorneys.
 Education on Cluster B disorders will allow these professionals to truly act in the best interest of the children.
-The second portion of the OMB mission is to provide support, education and guidance to parents who are dedicated to protecting their child(ren) from a personality disordered individual.
-Initially, this is happening on our OMB Facebook page which is a public community of over 15,000 men and women who have been affected by the system.
-This page is not a private group because we at OMB feel that this issue has been kept private for far too long.
+The second portion of the OMB mission is to provide support and education for the parents who are dedicated to protecting their child(ren) from a personality disordered individual.

 What is a Cluster B Personality Disorder?

 The Diagnostic and Statistical Manual (DSM) is used by clinicians for the diagnosis of mental disorders.
-Cluster B contains 4 personality disorders.
-One of them is not pertinent to OMB (histrionic) but the other three are and one or a mixture of them is what most people with a “narcissistic” ex actually have.
-The three disorders that we commonly deal with are: Borderline Personality Disorder much more common with females than with males, Narcissistic and Antisocial Personality Disorder, much more common in males than in females.
+The Cluster B category contains four distinct personality disorders: Narcissistic Personality Disorder (NPD), Antisocial Personality Disorder (APD), Borderline Personality Disorder (BPD) and Histrionic Personality Disorder (HPD) however, HPD is not typically seen as part of the equation in high-conflict custody battles.
+When we hear of people with a high-conflict divorce or custody case, this usually involves one or more of: NPD, APD, and BPD.
+Borderline Personality Disorder is much more common with females than with males, Narcissistic and Antisocial Personality Disorder, is much more common in males than in females.
 With each of these three Cluster B disorders, there is a pronounced lack of empathy, repeated testing of laws, rules, and personal boundaries, much manipulation to meet their own needs which can fluctuate with their mood states, and sometimes fraud and other criminal activities.
 There is often high comorbidity with substance abuse and other forms of mental disorders.

 Seeking insight, encouragement and advice while divorcing a narcissist?
 Tina Swithin’s books, “Divorcing a Narcissist: One Mom’s Battle” and her new book “Divorcing a Narcissist: Advice from the Battlefield” are available on Amazon or through Barnes & Noble.
 Learn how to set boundaries, navigate your way through the divorce and see the narcissist for who he/she really is.
 You will learn to forgive yourself and you will begin to heal.